offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ## Header Files

-For each source code file that gets compiled, the compiler needs to know that the entities (variables, functions, classes, etc..) being used in that file exist.
+For each source code file that gets compiled, the compiler needs to know that the entities (variables, functions, classes, etc..) accessed within that file actually exist.
 The scope at which the compiler keeps track of these entities is per source code file.
-For example, imagine a function named `myFunction`.
-If `myFunction` is being used in 5 different source code files, each of those 5 files needs to tell the compiler about it before it can use it.
+For example, imagine a source code file that defines a function named `myFunction` (definition).
+There are 5 other source code files that call `myFunction` at some point.
+Each of those 5 other files is required to tell the compiler what `myFunction` is (declaration) before it can invoke it.

-One way to handle this scenario is to put `myFunction`'s declaration in each source code file that uses it.
+One way to handle this scenario is to put `myFunction`'s declaration in each source code file that calls it.

 ```c++
 OtherClass myFunction(int a);